rseragon/rseragon.github.io/_posts/2024-03-15-battle-backend-1.md

 </script>

 - To be honest, I'm not shocked.
-But, definitely imporessed by Hono + Bun.
+But, definitely impressed by Hono + Bun.
 In the overall performance canvas, Bun outdoes the rest of them.
 But, nonetheless it took me a long time to deploy it on Beanstalk, which is one of it's major downfall.
 - On the other hand, I was taken back with the poor performance of python.
 I knew python was slow, but to perform this poorly was something I wasn't expecting.
 I expected that the problem was on my side and tried optimizing the `gunicorn` configuration